aualbert/lbm-reaction/README.md

 # lbm-reaction
-Lattice Boltzmann method with arbitrary reactions to model E. coli growth.
+A Lattice Boltzmann method with reactions to model E. coli growth.
+This simulation was written as part of the initiation to research course of the MPRI.

+## Lattice Boltzmann method
+what was done (question, problems, solutions), was could be improved

+## E. coli modelization
+what was done (question, problems, solutions), other envisioned models, what is done in the literature

+## Running the simulation

-# Requirements
+#### Requirements
+With nix installed, simply type `nix develop`.
+Otherwise, the following packages are needed:
 - python with matplotlib, numpy and imagio
 - ffmpeg

 ![output.gif](https://github.com/aualbert/lbm-reaction/blob/main/output.gif)